The most common arguments against ethical fashion and why they’re BS

 But the conversation is not a lost cause, and it’s got to happen.

-Whether you’re new to the ethical fashion conversation, or an old veteran who’s converted many, you’ll know that there are a few common arguments that are thrown back at us when we broach the topic.
+Whether you’re new to the ethical fashion conversation or an old veteran who’s converted many, you’ll know that there are a few common arguments that are thrown back at us when we broach the topic.

 ethical fashion

 I’ve talked the talk and walked the walk for over three years now.
-Even though I’m still frequently bewildered around the complexity of the topic, and continue to master my responses, here’s what I say when rebutting the most common arguments against ethical fashion.
+Even though I’m still frequently bewildered by the complexity of the topic, and continue to master my responses, here’s what I say when rebutting the most common arguments against ethical fashion.

 affordable ethical fashion